Tyler Reif

 Tyler Reif (born June 5, 2007) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series East and West, driving the No. 41 Ford Fusion for Lowden Jackson Motorsports, and part-time in the ARCA Menards Series, driving the No. 41 Ford Fusion for the same team.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 42 Chevrolet Silverado RST for Niece Motorsports.
+He has previously competed in the ARCA Menards Series, the ARCA Menards Series East, where he finished second in the points standings in 2025, and the ARCA Menards Series West, finishing second in the point standings in 2023 and 2024.

 Racing career

 Late models

 In 2020, Reif made his debut in late models, running two races.
-He finished 7th and 5th in each race.
+He finished seventh and fifth in each race.
 That same year, Reif would also run some legends car races, winning in his first start at Meridian Speedway.
 In 2021, he would join the SRL Southwest Tour, driving for his family owned team, Reif Racing.
-He ended the season with seven top fives, nine top tens, and ranked 5th in the final standings.
-He returned for a full-time season in 2022, earning six top fives and nine top tens, finishing 3rd in the standings.
+He ended the season with seven top fives, nine top tens, and ranked fifth in the final standings.
+He returned for a full-time season in 2022, earning six top fives and nine top tens, finishing third in the standings.

-ARCA Menards Series West
+ARCA

 On October 10, 2022, it was announced that Reif would make his ARCA Menards Series West debut with Lowden Motorsports at Las Vegas Motor Speedway Bullring.
-He would start 17th and finish 18th.
+He would start seventh and finish eighteenth.
 He made his second start of the year in the season finale at Phoenix Raceway.
-After starting 24th, he would finish in 12th.
+After starting 24th, he would finish in twelfth.

 On December 12, 2022, it was announced that Reif would be promoted to a full-time schedule with the newly renamed Lowden Jackson Motorsports in the 2023 season.
-In his first start of the season, Reif scored his first career ARCA Menards Series win, after passing Landen Lewis for the lead on the final lap.

-ARCA Menards Series East

-On February 24, 2023, along with running full-time in the West Series, Reif announced that he will also be running full-time in the ARCA Menards Series East for the 2023 season, competing for two championships in both series with Lowden Jackson Motorsports.